whisperglen/heretic2-files/heretic2_binary_patch.md

 > ### Register clobbering
 > - We know each function must do work, and that is done using registers, think of them as a board you can write on, and wipe clean.<br>
 > - The board needs to be shared by all functions, but not all functions need the whole board.
 So there are some rules set in place: when inside a function call, a part of the board is free to be used without restrictions, but when more space is needed, those parts must be written to stack, and restored when the function finishes.<br>
-> - The freely useable registers (clobbered registeres) for Windows x86 are: EAX, ECX, EDX.<br>
+> - The freely useable registers (clobbered registers) for Windows x86 are: EAX, ECX, EDX.<br>
 > - When I want to call a function, and I still need the data in the freely useable registers, I must to save them before the call (I have to guarantee that 'free usage' to the called function).
 The called function will then take care to restore the rest of the registers.
 > - One more thing, which I did not encounter, is that the [old floating-point stack](https://en.wikibooks.org/wiki/X86_Assembly/Floating_Point) must also be empty before a call.
-In modern compiled C-code, old FP instructions and registers are not used, they are superseeded by SSE and AVX, so using floating-point in your code might not interfere w/ the old stack.
+In modern compiled C-code, old FP instructions and registers are not used, they are superseded by SSE and AVX, so using floating-point in your code might not interfere w/ the old stack.
 However if crashes start knocking, check if FP stack is to blame [^5]

 1. In order to call a new C function, I will write an asm adapter in the C/C++ source file:
     - to push arguments on stack: these are usually local variables that I need access to in my C function, but they can also be globals